Welcome to Part Four of our Web Site Traffic Blueprint article series, where we explain how to create an automated traffic machine using WordPress.

 - PDF Sharing Platforms: e.g. Issuu, Gett, etc.

-Also, if you would like to know more about setting up social media tracking (in order to get actionable information about your content marketing campaigns), we have created a comprehensive article where we explore a number of social media measurement tools that you may want to check out.
-More info:
+Also, if you would like to know more about setting up social media tracking (so you can get useful information about your content marketing efforts), we have written a detailed article listing over 30 social media tracking tools and technologies that are worth knowing about.
+More information:

 The above are just a few examples of the many plugins that WordPress makes available for automating the distribution of your content online.